-SOLAS regulation IV/12.2 states that "Every ship, while at sea, shall maintain a radio watch for broadcasts of maritime safety information on the appropriate frequency or frequencies on which such information is broadcast for the area in which the ship is navigating".
+SOLAS regulation IV/12.2 states that "every ship, while at sea, shall maintain a radio watch for broadcasts of maritime safety information on the appropriate frequency or frequencies on which such information is broadcast for the area in which the ship is navigating".

-In 2013, a submission was made to the Maritime Safety Committee at its ninety-second session, for evaluation of the Iridium mobile-satellite system against the criteria for provision of mobile satellite communication systems in the GMDSS.
-In 2018, the MSC at its ninetyninth session adopted resolution MSC.451(99), "Statement of recognition of the maritime mobile satellite services provided by Iridium Satellite LLC", including Iridium's enhanced group calling service.
-It was noted an operational manual, similar to the International SafetyNET Manual, is necessary.
+In 2013, a submission was made to the Maritime Safety Committee (MSC), at its ninety-second session, for evaluation of the Iridium mobile-satellite system against the criteria for provision of mobile satellite communication systems in the Global Maritime Distress and Safety System (GMDSS).
+In 2018, the MSC, at its ninety-ninth session, adopted resolution MSC.451(99) on Statement of recognition of the maritime mobile satellite services provided by Iridium Satellite LLC, including Iridium's enhanced group calling service.
+It was noted an operational manual, similar to the International SafetyNET Manual, was necessary.
 The Committee also acknowledged the role of the IMO International SafetyNET Coordinating Panel that worked on behalf of the Committee with respect to the implementation of the provision of maritime safety information in accordance with the guidance material approved by the Committee.
 Since then, the Iridium enhanced group call service has been named "Iridium SafetyCast".

-This is an Interim Iridium Global Satellite EGC SSafetyCast services manual.
-It shall should be used to facilitate the testing and evaluation of Iridium EGC SafetyCast Sservices.
-A revision of this text will be submitted to the IMO Maritime Safety Committee through the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR) at the 2020 session.
-The agreement of the International Hydrographic Organization, the World Meteorological Organization, the International Mobile Satellite Organization, and the active participation of other bodies would be sought, according to the nature of the proposed amendments.
-The adopted version of Iridium Global Satellite EGC SafetyCast Services Manual would facilitate the full transition of Iridium EGC SafetyCast services from Initial Operating Capability (IOC) to Full Operating Capability (FOC).
+This document provides an Interim Iridium SafetyCast service manual.
+It should be used to facilitate the testing and evaluation of Iridium SafetyCast service.
+A revision of this text will be submitted to the Maritime Safety Committee, through the session of the Sub-Committee on Navigation, Communications and Search and Rescue (NCSR), to be held in 2021.
+The agreement of the International Hydrographic Organization (IHO), the World Meteorological Organization (WMO), the International Mobile Satellite Organization (IMSO) and the active participation of other bodies would be sought, according to the nature of the proposed amendments.
+The adopted version of the Iridium SafetyCast service manual would facilitate the full transition of Iridium SafetyCast service from Initial Operating Capability (IOC) to Full Operating Capability (FOC).

-"Due to differences in the structure and operation of the Iridium mobile-satellite system compared with the Inmarsat system generally and SafetyNET in particular, this Interim Manual has been produced to describe the Iridium system and its capability for promulgating MSI and SAR communications.
+Due to differences in the structure and operation of the Iridium mobile-satellite system compared with the Inmarsat system generally and SafetyNET in particular, this Interim Manual has been produced to describe the Iridium system and its capability for promulgating maritime safety information (MSI) and search and rescue (SAR) communications.
 This Interim Manual has been prepared with the cooperation of the IHO WWNWS Sub-Committee and the WMO/IOC-JCOMM WWMIWS Committee.
 This Manual should be read alongside the Joint IMO/WMO/IHO Manual on Maritime Safety Information, in its most recent edition, which provides detailed guidance on MSI and SAR communication composition and promulgation.